-This led Corfiots to establish their own Corfiot Philharmonic Orchestra, called the “Philharmonic Society of Corfu,” three years later, on September 12, 1840.
-Its founding members were the musicians Spyridon Xyndas, Retros Kouartanos, Ioannis Kallonas and Nikolaos-Halkiopoulos Mantzaros.
-Foreign residents called it “La Banda Grecca” and the colors of its uniforms, then as now, were blue and red, the colors of the island.
+This led Corfiots to establishing their own Corfiot Philharmonic Orchestra, called the “Philharmonic Society of Corfu,” three years later on September 12, 1840.
+Its founding members were the musicians Spyridon Xyndas, Retros Kouartanos, Ioannis Kallonas, and Nikolaos-Halkiopoulos Mantzaros.
+Foreign residents called it “La Banda Grecca,” and the colors of its uniforms, then as now, were blue and red, the colors of the island.

 The great Spyridon Xyndas actually has the distinction of composing the first Greek opera.
-More importantly, however, it was his fellow band member Nikolaos Halkiopoulos-Mantzaros who had composed Greece’s National Anthem, setting to music Dionysios Solomos’ poem “Hymn to Liberty” in 1830.
+More importantly, however, it was his fellow band member, Nikolaos Halkiopoulos-Mantzaros, who composed Greece’s National Anthem, setting to music Dionysios Solomos’ poem “Hymn to Liberty” in 1830.

 Mantzaros composed a total of twenty-four symphonies and other religious and secular music, but he devoted most of his time to the teaching of music.

-On June 21, 1890, the second philharmonic society, adopting the name “The Mantzaros Philharmonic Society,” was created in Corfu town.
-Leonidas Vlachos was appointed president and its first teacher was Stefanos Rinopoulos.
+On June 21, 1890, the second philharmonic society, adopting the name “The Mantzaros Philharmonic Society,” was created in the town of Corfu.
+Leonidas Vlachos was appointed president, and its first teacher was Stefanos Rinopoulos.

-Its first appearance as a band was at the Litany of Agios Spyridon, held on the first Sunday of November, 1891, with a total of 40 musicians.
+Its first appearance as a band was at the Litany of Agios Spyridon, held on the first Sunday of November, 1891 with a total of forty musicians.
 Its colors are blue and white, the colors of Greece.

 The Kapodistrias Philharmonic Association of Corfu, founded relatively recently in 1980, is one of the largest cultural and musical education associations on Corfu.
 The band made its first appearance on New Year’s Eve of 1981.

 Their initial aim was to improve the island’s musical scene and education in modern times.
-The philharmonic still maintains faculties of music theory and history, and many other departments devoted to musical instruction.
+The philharmonic still maintains faculties of music theory and history as well as many other departments devoted to musical instruction.

-Most of the local people who become involved with the island’s philharmonic bands are not professional musicians but they have an inherent love for music.
-They later become teachers for the younger people who join the bands, helping them excel as soloists, conductors and teachers on the country’s music scene.
+Most of the locals who become involved with the island’s philharmonic bands are not professional musicians, but they have an inherent love for music.
+They later become teachers for younger generations, helping them to excel as soloists, conductors, and teachers in the country’s music scene.